THM-MoTE/MoVE/README.md

 - Draw __straight__ lines (either horizontal or vertical),  __real__ circles, squares, polygons and much more
 - Resize the shapes in __4 regions__
 - Move shapes around
-- import your favourite bitmaps in nearly every image format (jpeg, jpg, png, bmp, gif)
+- import your favourite bitmaps in nearly every image format (jpeg, jpg, png, bmp, gif) either as URL or encoded in base64
+- Layout elements at a grid with __snap-to-grid__ (can get disabled)
 - undo and redo your last few editings
 - generate either __formatted__ or __one-line__ Modelica code
 - simple shortcuts that can be remembered or changed if you prefer others